shempignon/phpstorm-workshop/README.md

 ![MERGE_RESOLVE_PROMPT](./images/merge_resolve_prompt.png)

-This window allows you to quickly accept one version or the other of the file, `theirs` meaning the version of the file on the branch you're on - `yours` being the version of the file on the branch you want to merge.
+This window allows you to quickly accept one version or the other of the file, `yours` meaning the version of the file on the branch you're on - `theirs` being the version of the file on the branch you want to merge.

-If you're not sure or you want to edit the file before merging choose `Merge ...`, PhpStorm will present this intimidating windows; here you can see the two versions of the file (yours and theirs) on the sides, and in the middle you can edit
+If you're not sure or want to edit the file before merging choose `Merge ...`, PhpStorm will present this intimidating window; here you can see the two versions of the file (yours and theirs) on the sides, and in the middle you can edit

 ![MERGE_RESOLVE](./images/merge_resolve.png)